php-coder/togglz-spring-boot/README.md

 	  console:
 	    enabled: true # Enable admin console.
 	    path: /togglz # The path of the admin console when enabled.
+	    requires-feature-admin: true: Indicates if the admin console should be be protected with the feature admin authority.
+Default true but false if NoOpUserProvider us used.
+	    feature-admin-authority: ROLE_ADMIN # The name of the authority that is allowed to access the admin console.
 	  feature-manager-name: # The name of the feature manager
 	  features: # The feature states
 	    HELLO_WORLD: true